G&A Institute's New Research Shows 2024 Sustainability Reporting Rose To Record Levels As S&P 500® Companies Reach 99% Reporting

 ABOUT THE S&P 500®

 The S&P 500 is widely regarded as one of the best gauges of large-cap U.S. equity market performance, measuring the stock performance of approximately 500 large-cap companies covering approximately 80% of the total U.S. equity market capitalization.
-For 2024, S&P Dow Jones Indices estimated that $20 trillion in assets was indexed or benchmarked to the index.
 More information is available here .

 ABOUT THE RUSSELL 1000®